What are sesamoids?

 - Pain from a fracture in the sesamoid is felt immediately with swelling and bruising only being present in some cases.

 - It may be difficult and painful to straighten and bend the big toe.

-Treatment is usually non-surgical, however surgery to remove the sesamoid bone may be recommend if the conditions does not improve with non-operative treatment.
+Treatment is usually non-surgical, however, surgery to remove the sesamoid bone may be recommended if the conditions do not improve with non-operative treatment.

 - You will need to wear a stiff-soled shoe or a Moon Boot in serious cases

 - Your podiatrist may tape the joint to limit movement of the big toe.